zourtney/angular-checklist/README.md

 You can limit the number of possibly selectable items by using the `maxSelectedItems` input.
 Default is `-1`, which mean no limit.

-Note: this simply prevents futher changes, it does not unselect old value(s).
+Note: this simply prevents further changes, it does not unselect old value(s).

 ```html
 <label *ngFor="let opt of options">